egberts/egberts.github.io-src/content/articles/vxlan.md

     $ sudo nmcli connection add type vxlan slave-type bridge con-name vxlan1-br0 \
             ifname vxlan1 id 1 local 192.10.3.1 \
             remote 10.5.0.2 master br0
-    Connection 'vxlan1-br0' (bdbe27f1-5cfe-41df-a811-462e89eba6e9) successfully added.
+    Connection 'vxlan1-br0' (bdbe27f1-5cfe-41df-a811-462e89eba6e9) added.
     $

 1: Specifies the interface name for the VXLAN connection.
-This is the name that will be assigned to the VXLAN interface.
+This is the name that gets assigned to the VXLAN interface.

 2: Specifies a unique numeric VXLAN identifier to differentiate between different VXLAN networks.

-3: Specifies the local IP address to be used for the VXLAN interface.
+3: Specifies the local IP address used for VXLAN interface.
 This is the IP address that NetworkManager will use for the local VXLAN endpoint.
 This address must be reachable by the VMs that will be using the VXLAN network.

 4: Specifies the remote IP address of the VXLAN endpoint with which the local VXLAN interface will communicate.
 This address must be reachable by the VM Host Server that hosts the VMs that will be using the VXLAN network.

-5: Specifies the name of the bridge device to which the VXLAN interface will be attached.
+5: Specifies the name of bridge device that the VXLAN interface attaches to.
 This is typically the bridge device that acts as the VXLAN endpoint.